mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 In this post you're going to learn how to authenticate users securely using cookies and using protected routes.

+You can find the [project files on GitHub](https://github.com/joysofcode/sveltekit-authentication-using-cookies).

-I'm using a regular SvelteKit skeleton project with TypeScript but if you want to follow along create a new SvelteKit project with `npm init svelte auth` or pick SvelteKit from one of the fullstack options at [StackBlitz](https://stackblitz.com/) (it uses Node.js in the browser 🤯).
+I'm using a regular SvelteKit skeleton project with TypeScript but if you want to follow along create a new SvelteKit project with `npm init svelte auth` or pick SvelteKit from one of the fullstack options on [StackBlitz](https://stackblitz.com/) (it's even faster than your local development environment since it uses Node.js in the browser 🤯).

-Let's start by creating a SQLite database using [Prisma](https://www.prisma.io/) — it's just a file on your system, so you don't have to think about it.
+Start by creating a SQLite database using [Prisma](https://www.prisma.io/) — it's just a file on your system, so you don't have to think about it.

 ```shell:terminal
 npx prisma init --datasource-provider sqlite